awcodes/filament-table-repeater/README.md

 ### Empty State Label

-To customize the text shown when the table is empty, use the `->emptyLabel()` method.
+To customize the text shown when the table is empty, use the `emptyLabel()` method.

 ```php
 TableRepeater::make('social')